All Episodes

 That's the difference between Obama and a true magician.

-And every single program he comes out with, the economic growth interference program, the health care interference program, the border protection interference program.
+Well, Obama has modus operandi, and every single program he comes out with, the economic growth interference program, the healthcare interference program, the border protection interference program, comes up with different slogans for the stimulus.

 No, that's true.

-That's the classic that's the classic magician's uh magician's thing.
+That's the classic magician's thing.

-You take the eye and you uh redirect it in the course also the other great thing he has is uh is of course flags of uh flags of many lands, uh because he keeps uh he he he he he takes out his top hat and he pulls uh flags of many nations that he's gone around the world apologizing to uh out of out of the top hat.
+And of course, also, the other great thing he has is, of course, flags of many lands because he takes out his top hat and he pulls flags of many nations that he's gone around the world apologizing to out of the top hat.

-The Democrats have lost the ability to say, no no no no, don't look don't look over there, don't look at that.
+The Democrats have lost the ability to say, no, no, no, no, don't look, don't look over there, don't look at that, don't look at that big multi-trillion dollar hole.

-No no no no no don't look at the at the price at the cost of groceries.
+Don't look at the cost of groceries.

 Look over here.